 Each school in the district has an educational resource classroom and speech/language services.
 Most disabilities can be accommodated in the child’s neighborhood school.
 Some low incidence and higher need disabilities are provided in targeted schools only.
 These programs can be accessed by students from any school, if appropriate.
 It is important to serve these students as close to the regular classroom curricula and non-disabled students as is appropriate and effective.

-There are currently 12 educational resource teachers and three speech/language pathologists in the district.
 In addition, there are eight site-based classrooms in the district for students requiring more of a self-contained special education academic experience.
-Two self-contained classrooms focus primarily on behavioral issues that have become a barrier for qualified students.
+Some self-contained classrooms focus primarily on behavioral issues that have become a barrier for qualified students.
 STEPS, SAFE, and CARE classrooms for students with profound and/or multiple disabilities are provided by the Southern Oregon Education Service District at all grade levels.
-Finally, day-treatment programs for students with serious mental health issues are available for district students.
+In addition, day-treatment programs for students with serious mental health issues are available for district students.
 All programs for eligible students are provided free of charge to the parents, including transportation.
-The district has three school psychologists on our staff to provide assessments and behavioral consultation.
-Finally, the district has hired an occupational therapist to provide motor support for students.

 If you have a concern about a child’s performance that may be the result of a disability, including a preschool child, please contact your principal.
 He or she is very familiar with the process for responding to such a referral.